DockYard/ember-in-viewport/README.md

 1. Install [@ember/render-modifiers](https://github.com/emberjs/ember-render-modifiers)
 2. Use the `did-insert` hook inside a component
 3. Wire up the component like so

+Note - This is in lieu of a `did-enter-viewport` modifier, which we plan on adding in the future.
+Compared to the solution below, `did-enter-viewport` won't need a container (`this`) passed to it.
+But for now, to start using modifiers, this is the easy path.

 ```js
 import Component from '@ember/component';
 import { set } from '@ember/object';